 - buy (v.)

-- Old English bycgan (past tense bohte) "to buy, pay for, acquire; redeem, ransom; procure; get done," from Proto-Germanic *bugjan (cognates: Old Saxon buggjan, Old Norse byggja, Gothic bugjan), of unknown origin, not found outside Germanic.
+- Old English bycgan (past tense bohte) "to buy, pay for, acquire; redeem, ransom; procure; get done," from Proto-Germanic *bugjan (cognates: Old Saxon buggjan, Old Norse byggja, Gothic bugjan), which is of unknown origin and not found outside Germanic.

 The surviving spelling is southwest England dialect; the word was generally pronounced in Old English and Middle English with a -dg- sound as "budge," or "bidge."
 Meaning "believe, accept as true" first recorded 1926.
 Related: Bought; buying.
 To buy time "prevent further deterioration but make no improvement" is attested from 1946.

 - buy (n.)

 - "a purchase," especially a worthwhile one, 1879, American English, from buy (v.).